John Novacek’s performance is generously supported by Christine Choi & Bryan Price and the Heeyun & Robert Brandon Memorial Fund.

-Pianist JOHN NOVACEK regularly tours the Americas, Europe and Asia as solo recitalist, chamber musician and concerto soloist; in the latter capacity he has presented over thirty concerti with dozens of orchestras.
+Pianist JOHN NOVACEK regularly tours the Americas, Europe, and Asia as a solo recitalist, chamber musician, and concerto soloist; in the latter capacity, he has presented over thirty concerti with dozens of orchestras.

 John Novacek is a Steinway Artist.